 Meeting Place: Audubon Center at Chatfield

-(Walk the Wetlands begins at 8:00 am April through September, and at 9:00 am October through March)
+(Walk the Wetlands begins at 8am April through September, and at 9am October through March)

-Walk along the South Platte River exploring ponds and habitats for spring residents.
+Walk along the South Platte River exploring ponds and habitats for resident and migrant birds as the season dictates.
 We always have a surprise!
-Dress in layers for the weather.
+This is a great opportunity to learn about the birds of the Denver area.
+Dress for the weather and wear sunscreen.
 Bring binoculars, field guides, water and a snack.

-Leaders: Audubon Master Birders
+Leaders: Karen von Saltza, Mary Keithler and Audubon Master Birders

 Meeting Place: Parking lot at the Audubon Center at Chatfield.
 The Audubon Center is located on Waterton Road, 4.4 miles south of C-470 and Wadsworth.

-For Children ages 3-6 (and parent/guardians, too!)
+For Children ages 3-6 (and parents/guardians too!)

 Discover wildlife & the natural world through themed stories, crafts, and activities each month!
 This program introduces science skills and encourages active outdoor play.

-Location: Audubon Center at Chatfield
+Meeting Place: Audubon Center at Chatfield.